 DE SCHOLEN VAN VREDE IN AZIË

 In Indonesia the Schools of Peace are characterized by multiethnic and interreligious atmosphere.
-Young Chinese Christians, who are generally better off, help Indonesian Muslim children study and thus they cooperate in building friendships between Christians and Muslims; concretely helping to build a society without religious or ethnic hatred.
+Young Chinese Christians, who are generally better off, help Indonesian Muslim children in their homework and by doing so they cooperate in building friendships between Christians and Muslims: a concrete help in building a society without religious or ethnic hatred.